KittyMcTophat/paper-smol-yuri/README.md

 # Paper Smol Yuri
-A game about Smol Yuri and her smol friends, with gameplay\* inspired by the *Mario and Luigi* series, and graphics inspired by the *Paper Mario* series
+A game about Smol Yuri and her smol friends, with gameplay\* inspired by the *Mario and Luigi* series, and graphics inspired by *Paper Mario*\*\*

+&nbsp;

-Make sure to read the [license](LICENSE.md)
+Make sure to read the [license](LICENSE.md) before copying any assets.

+&nbsp;

+&nbsp;

-\* Gameplay does not currently exist, but is coming in the future
+\* Gameplay does not currently exist, but is coming in the future.

+\*\* Note that I said "inspired", not "perfectly copied with 100% accuracy".
+If I get even one message saying that Paper Mario didn't use voxels, I will lose my shit.

-\*\* Batteries, smol or otherwise, are not included
+\*\*\* Batteries, smol or otherwise, are not included.

-\*\*\* Hypothetically, if batteries of any kind were to be included, they'd be included "as is" without warranty of any kind, express or implied
+\*\*\*\* Hypothetically, if batteries of any kind were to be included, they'd be included "as is" without warranty of any kind, express or implied.